West Plains, Missouri

 West Plains is a city in and the county seat of Howell County, Missouri, United States.
 The population was 12,184 at the 2020 census.

 History

 The history of West Plains can be traced back to 1832, when settler Josiah Howell (after whom Howell County is named) created the first settlement in the region known as Howell Valley.
 West Plains was so named because the settlement was on a prairie to the west of the nearest town, Thomasville.

-The Courthouse Square Historic District, Elledge Arcade Buildings, International Shoe Company Building, Mount Zion Lodge Masonic Temple, W. J. and Ed Smith Building, and West Plains Bank Building are listed on the National Register of Historic Places.
+The Courthouse Square Historic District, Elledge Arcade Buildings, International Shoe Company Building, Mount Zion Lodge Masonic Temple, W. J. and Ed Smith Building, West Plains Bank Building, and the Lincoln School are listed on the National Register of Historic Places.

 The American Civil War

 The location of West Plains led to nearly constant conflict due to the proximity to what was then the border between the Union and Confederacy.
 West Plains was largely burned to the ground, and Howell County as a whole was devastated.
 No major battles occurred in West Plains or Howell County, but much of the devastation came from constant guerrilla warfare.

 Confederate Brigadier General James Haggin McBride gave residents an ultimatum to either join the Confederate army or flee the area.
 An overwhelming majority of Howell County residents chose to leave, and over 90% of the population had fled by the time the war was over.
 Many, however, also chose to fight for the Confederacy, as McBride promised to protect his soldiers' property and loved ones.
 Men who spoke out against the Confederacy were arrested, as martial law had been declared by McBride.

 South Carolina native, and West Plains resident, William Monks, was a scout for the "North" (Union army) and recounted his tales of the Civil War in his 1907 book "A History of Southern Missouri and Northern Arkansas."
 In that memoir, Monks recounts many depredations that occurred during the war and how the Confederates referred to those faithful to the Union as "lopeared Dutch" (many Missourians who were "Union men" were German).